gecko-robotics/gecko/readme.md

 - Programming languages
     - C++17
     - Python 3.7
+    - bash scripts for building, but might move to `zsh` because of macOS
 - GeckoCore is a hub that tracks what computer publishes what topic and prints node cpu/memory usage
     - Actually, when gecko processes start up, they tell geckocore their pid